DavidYanAnDe/ARC/README.md

 This repo is the official implementation of our NeurIPS2023 paper "Efficient Adaptation of Large Vision Transformer via Adapter Re-Composing" ([arXiv](https://arxiv.org/abs/)).

+## Overview/Abstract

+The advent of high-capacity pre-trained models has revolutionized problem-solving in computer vision, shifting the focus from training task-specific models to adapting pre-trained models.
+Consequently, effectively adapting large pre-trained models to downstream tasks in an efficient manner has become a prominent research area.
+Existing solutions primarily concentrate on designing lightweight adapters and their interaction with pre-trained models, with the goal of minimizing the number of parameters requiring updates.
+In this study, we propose a novel Adapter Re-Composing (ARC) strategy that addresses efficient pre-trained model adaptation from a fresh perspective.
+Our approach considers the reusability of adaptation parameters and introduces a parameter-sharing scheme.
+Specifically, we leverage symmetric down-/up-projections to construct bottleneck operations, which are shared across layers.
+By learning low-dimensional re-scaling coefficients, we can effectively re-compose layer-adaptive adapters.
+This parameter-sharing strategy in adapter design allows us to significantly reduce the number of new parameters while maintaining satisfactory performance, thereby offering a promising approach to compress the adaptation cost.
+We conduct experiments on 24 downstream image classification tasks using various Vision Transformer variants to evaluate our method.
+The results demonstrate that our approach achieves compelling transfer learning performance with a reduced parameter count.

 ## Usage